jneytchev-at-panw/pcs-migration-management/README.md

 Requests.
 An installation guide can be found here: https://docs.python-requests.org/en/master/ PyYAML.
 An installation guide can be found here: https://pyyaml.org/

-You can also install the dependencies quickly by using Python’s package manager and the requirements file.
+You can also install the dependencies quickly by using Python’s package manager and the supplied requirements file.

 `pip3 install -r requirements.txt`